Two dimensional integral representations via branches of the Bruhat-Tits tree: Main results

-For instance, if $\chi$ has order $2$, so that $K=\mathbb{Q}$, there are precisely two conjugacy classes of representations, representatives of which take the generator to the matrices $\sbmattrix 0110$ and $\sbmattrix 100{-1}$, respectively.
-If $K$ is replaced by a larger field, the coefficient ``$2$'' above can increase in a way that is hard to described without the technical tools, so we delay the statement of this general result to Theorem \ref{t5} in \S6.
+\begin{ex} Assume that $K=K_0$ is the field of definition of $\chi$, and the order of the group $\chi(G)$ is a prime power.
+Then $\mathbf{O}=2$, see Prop. \ref{p64}.
+For instance, if $\chi(G)$ has order $2$, so that $K_0=\mathbb{Q}$, there are precisely two conjugacy classes of representations, representatives of which take the generator to the matrices $\sbmattrix 0110$ and $\sbmattrix 100{-1}$, respectively. \end{ex}

+If $K$ strictly contains $K_0$, the coefficient $\mathbf{O}$ can be arbitrarily large in the prime power case.
+Example \ref{e67} in \S\ref{S6} shows a case where $\mathbf{O}=4$.